floor3d/dotfiles/README.md

 This is a list of dotfiles and scripts I use.

-It is currently very small, but will grow as I learn more about the linux OS and customize my experience.
+It is currently very small, but will grow as I learn more about the Linux OS and customize my experience.

 nvim bindings are credited to https://github.com/elleven11/dotfiles and